 We do not sponsor or maintain a formal annual bonus plan.
-However, subject to the attainment of certain company and individual performance goals, the Board may approve discretionary bonuses based on a percentage of the executive's base salary, as they did for 2019 for Mr. Enright.
-The amounts for 2020 are expected to be determined and paid in the first quarter of 2021.
+However, subject to the attainment of certain company and individual performance goals, the Board may approve discretionary bonuses based on a percentage of the executive's base salary, as they did for 2019 for our named executive officers.